 Besides this, social media has also given rise to new problems.
 It creates a tendency to compare one’s lifestyle to their peers.
 The peer pressure and the fear of missing out on trends force us to splurge.
 Besides that, targeted advertisements on social media ensure that the minute we think about something, an ad pops up encouraging us to buy it.
 This experience has a profound impact on our lives, and more often than not, we find ourselves giving in to temptation.

 The internet is a boon for humankind.
 From getting stuff delivered to our doorstep to having face to face meetings even during the pandemic, we could not have achieved anything without it.
 While we love it for what it has done for us, it is vital to be mindful of its drawbacks.
+There’s no denying that the internet is making you spend more.
 All of us love shopping, and the technology around us often fools us for its own good.
 The key is to control oneself and not succumb to impulse.
 Remember, we created the internet, and we can outsmart it as well.